Wine name:Montefalco Rosso

 Vinification and ageing

 Fermentation and maceration with the skins for 10 days.
 Alcoholic and malo-lactic fermentation in stainless steel.
-Maturation in casks/barriques for 12 months and in steel for 6 months.
+Maturation in large barrels of 2600 liters of french and slovenian oak.
 Finishing in the bottle for 4 months.

 Address:Via Giovanni Pascoli snc 06036 Montefalco PG